Laoennea renouardi: Discovery

 Dr. Adrienne Jochum affiliated with the Natural History Museum of Bern, Switzerland, the Senckenberg Research Institute and the Natural History Museum of Frankfurt, Germany described the new species and its cave habitat together with Quentin Wackenheim (Laboratoire de Géographie Physique (Meudon, France) and Laboratoire Trajectoires (Nanterre, France)).

 Ecology

-Until now no fresh individuals were found, and the collected shells were discovered 150 m from the cave entrance.
+Collected shells have been discovered 150 m from Tham Houey Yè cave entrance.
 Thus, it is not yet clear if Laoennea is a cave-dwelling genus or not.
 The lack of pigment in the shells suggests that the species lives underground.

 Conservation

 Tham Houey Yè is located very close to a long-time popular tourist cave, Tham Pha Leusi.
 In 2001 Tham Houey Yè was opened for tourists, but direct tourist activity ended a few year later due to difficult access to the cave caused by the narrow opening.
-It was pointed out that the wear and tear impact associated with tourism and potentially polluted runoff draining in the cave, could pose threats to the species.
+It was pointed out that the wear and tear impact associated with tourism and potentially polluted runoff draining in the cave could pose threats to the species.